-there exist in $\mathcal{C}$ and (2) this diagram is universal.
-We say that the category has binary products if the above diagram there exists for any pair of objects.
-It is well known that $\times$ is a bifunctor, so for any pair $(f_1 ,f_2)$ of morphisms in $\mathcal{C}$ ``a'' morphism $f_1 \times f_2$ in $\mathcal{C}$ there exist such that the diagram
+exists in $\mathcal{C}$ and (b) this diagram is universal.
+We say that the category has binary products if the above diagram exists for any pair of objects.
+It is well known that $\times$ is a bifunctor, so for any pair $(f_1 ,f_2)$ of morphisms in $\mathcal{C}$ there exist ``a'' morphism $f_1 \times f_2$ in $\mathcal{C}$ such that the diagram

 commutes.